-4. Name your brand
+Brand naming process step 4: Name your brand

 Bring key stakeholders and creatives together and begin by coming up with words that you feel represent your brand (phrases, names, places, adjectives).
 You may decide to do this in a more structured way and frame your ideas through certain categories.
 You can try: